huggingface/blog/bloom-inference-optimization.md

 ## Epic fail

-We also had during our testing periods, ended up at some point seeing some consistent 25% lower latency for the Rust server compared to the Python one.
+We also had some points, during our testing periods, where we ended up seeing some consistent 25% lower latency for the Rust server compared to the Python one.
 This was rather odd, but because it was consistently measured, and because removing kernels provided a speed up, we were under the impression that maybe dropping the Python overhead could provide a nice boost.

-We started a 3 days job, which was to reimplement the necessary parts of `torch.distributed` To get up and running in the Rust world [nccl-rs](https://github.com/Narsil/nccl-rs).
+We started a 3 day job to reimplement the necessary parts of `torch.distributed` To get up and running in the Rust world [nccl-rs](https://github.com/Narsil/nccl-rs).
 We had the version working but something was off in the generations compared to its Python counterpart.
 During investigation of the issues, we figured...
-**that we had forgot to remove the profiler in the Pytorch measurements**....
+**that we had forgotten to remove the profiler in the Pytorch measurements**....

 That was the epic fail, because removing it gave us back the 25% and then both codes ran just as fast.
 This is what we initially expected, that python mustn't